When to Use Knowledge Base

 - Seasonal content outside of relevant periods

-- Drafts under review that aren’t ready for users
+- Drafts under review that are not ready for users

 - Deprecated policies you want to keep but not cite